 By STEVE MEGARGEEAP Sports Writer

-South Carolina (5-2, 3-2) had a four-game winning streak snapped.Copyright 2013 The Associated Press.
+Kentucky returns four starters from a 30-win team and could emerge as Tennessee's biggest challenger.Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.